128technology/docs/docs/plugin_kni_namespace_scripts.md

 This script is invoked at the beginning of the KNI creation and is intended to do clean-up.
 In the current implementation this script will stop the configured [application](#application-definition) (if any).

 ### init
-The init script is responsible for the majority of the setup.
-The script performs the following high-level function today:
+The [init script](concepts_kni#init) is responsible for the majority of the setup.
+The script performs the following high-level function:

-- Create the configured network-namespace in linux as per 128T requirements.
+- Create the configured network-namespace in Linux as per 128T requirements.
 - Move and setup any configured target-interface into the namespace
-- Tune common parameters within the namespace such as ip-forwarding, arp-proxy etc.
+- Tune common parameters within the namespace such as ip-forwarding, arp-proxy, etc.
 - Start any configured application(s) within the namespace
 - Setup routes and iptable rules

 ### reinit
-The `reinit` script is called when the interface is deemed to be down for more than 10 seconds.
+The [reinit](concepts_kni#reinit) script is called when the interface is deemed to be down for more than 10 seconds.
 For the sake of this implementation we simply symlink the `reinit` to `init` script

 ### shutdown
-The `shutdown` script is called during final shutdown or deletion of the interface.
+The [shutdown](concepts_kni#shutdown) script is called during 128T shutdown or deletion of the interface.
 This script will stop the configured [application](#application-definition) (if any) and delete the network namespace

 ### Installation
 The `t128-kni-namespace-scripts` package contains all the scripts mentioned [above](#scripts).
-Upon installation, these scripts in this package are placed under `/etc/128technology/plugins/network-scripts/default/kni_namespace/` with the right set of permissions and settings required for operation by 128T software.
+Upon installation, the scripts in this package are placed under `/etc/128technology/plugins/network-scripts/default/kni_namespace/` with the right set of permissions and settings required for operation by 128T router.

 ### Symlink To KNI scripts ##
 The package only contains a subset of the scripts provided by the [network-script design](concepts_kni#script-types).
-There are other scripts such as state, info, monitoring etc which are not covered in this package.
+There are other scripts such as state, info, monitoring, etc., which are not covered in this package.
 As a result, the best practice is to symlink the host KNI scripts to the pre-packaged scripts listed [above](#scripts).

-For example, for a configuration with a `host` kni called `test-sfc` configured on the node.
-The scripts above would be used as follows:
+For example, for a configuration with a `host` kni called `test-sfc` the scripts above would be used as follows:

 ```console
 # ll /etc/128technology/plugins/network-scripts/host/test-sfc/